Argentina to Chile ~ Across the Andes, Grand Traverse

 Season: November to January

-Horses: For the first part of the ride you will use horses owned by your hosts Tammy & Dominik - mostly Criollo (the local Argentine breed).
-You swap horses at the Chilean border and for the second part of the trip use horses owned by your Chilean host, Cathy and local horsemen.
+Horses: For the first part of the ride you will use horses owned by your Argentine hosts Tammy & Dominik - mostly Criollo (the local Argentine breed) and locally bred crosses.
+Swapping horses at the Chilean border, the second part uses horses owned by Tammy's Chilean partner, Cathy and the local horsemen who work with her.
 These are generally a little smaller, averaging 14hh to 15hh and are mainly Criollo crosses, Chilean Horse and Chilean Horse crosses (similar to a stocky Arab).
-All the horses, having been bred and trained locally for working cattle, are strong and sensible yet also responsive and forward going, so a pleasure to ride.
+All the horses, having been bred and trained locally for working cattle, are strong, sure footed and sensible yet also responsive and forward going to ride.
 They are ridden western style and are used to neck reining and relaxed contact with the mouth.
 Saddles are similar to a western or Maclellan style army saddle, with a comfortable sheepskin on top.

 Hours: There is usually about 6 hours riding a day with breaks for rests and lunch though some days may be up to 8 hours.

 Pace and experience required: These rides are geared towards intermediate, fit riders who are relaxed and secure in the saddle at a walk, trot and canter in open country.
 The pace is not fast, due to the terrain, although there is usually a chance to trot and canter each day, but you need to be a quiet, confident rider as there are sometimes tricky river crossings or obstacles to negotiate.